cloud-gov/compliance/data/markdowns/gitbook/system_documentation/confidential-survey.md

 ![Survey System Architecture](confidential-survey-data-flow.png)

 ### Taking a Survey
-To take a survey, a user must first enter some basic HTTP Authentication credentials (these are shared across all users and would not identify a single user).
-The credentials are just there to limit access to 18F employees and/or potential hires.
-The user would also need to know the exact URL of the survey they are invited to take (there is no root-level directory of surveys).
+To take a survey, a user must first be granted access to the survey they wish to take.
+This access control is not there to identify individual users but to deter any unauthorized access to any particular survey.
+Access control can take one of two forms:

+1. A one-time-use token.
+These are generated in advance and distributed to potential survey takers.
+The token must be appended to the URL to see the survey and submit a response.
+Once the user has submitted a response, the token is revoked and can not be used again.
+Administrators can revoke all pending tokens when it is time to close the survey to responses.
+2. HTTP basic authentication secured with a single shared username/password specific to that survey.

 Once the user submits a survey, the complete response is used only to increment counters for various fields and a full record of the survey is not retained.
 The user is redirected to a screen thanking them for their participation.